-As CAEA is a small school, the Head of School will ensure that attendance data is complete, accurate, analysed and reported to the parents and the Governance termly.
+As CAL is a small school, the Head of School will ensure that attendance data is complete, accurate, analysed and reported to the parents and the Governance termly.
 The report should include commentary on the trajectory and the school target.
 The data will inform the school's future practice to improve attendance and prevent disaffection.

-As Centre Academy East Anglia is exclusively a school for children with special educational needs, it is imperative that attendance is monitored at all times throughout each day.
-Accordingly, attendance is taken for the entire school each morning, initially by the school secretary.
-Each teacher also takes attendance at the beginning of each subject lesson.
+As Centre Academy London is exclusively a school for children with special educational needs, it is imperative that attendance is monitored at all times throughout each day.
+Accordingly, attendance is taken for the entire school each morning by teachers and checked by the Office Manager.
+Each teacher also monitors attendance at the beginning of each subject lesson and informs the office/SMT of any absences.
 In essence, the school's policy is designed to ensure that the whereabouts of each child is known throughout the entire school day.